We Regret To Inform You That A British Surgeon Was Branding His Initials On Livers

 And we are sorry to say that while this may be unprecedented in U.K. criminal courts, this territory has been marked by U.S. doctors before.

-In 2000, a doctor in New York allegedly carved his initials onto a woman's abdomen after her C-section.
+In 2000, a doctor in New York allegedly carved his initials into a woman's abdomen after her C-section.
 And in 2010, a gynecologist in California allegedly branded a woman's name on her own uterus.
 Both patients brought civil suits against the doctors.